-In this guest post, embedded systems expert Jacob Beningo offers tips to help developers get started with their first embedded GUI development project, from hardware to UX design.
+In this post, embedded systems expert Jacob Beningo offers tips to help developers get started with their first embedded GUI development project, from hardware to UX design.

 Graphical user interfaces, GUIs, have been finding their way into a wide range of embedded applications in the manufacturing, automotive, medical, and wearable device industries.
 Many of these applications have traditionally been headless systems but adding a GUI can dramatically improve the usability of the device.